 d) Interest-rate risk

 The Group is exposed to interest rate risk in the form of changing interest rates on borrowings with floating interest rates.
 The Group has interest-bearing debt and interest rate risk related to its long-term bank borrowings and short-term credit lines.
 Management emphasizes predictability at all times if entering into any significant new interest bearing debt contracts, as changes in the interest level affect profit before taxes.
 Management regularly evaluates the need for active hedging of interest rate risk.
-As of 31.12.18 and 31.12.2017, the Group did not own any interest rate derivatives or have any explicit economic hedges in place to manage interest rate risk.

 Information on the company’s debt financing